corvisa/SummitEditor/README.md

 #SummitEditor

-SummitEditor is the official [http://www.sublimetext.com/3](Sublime Text 3) plugin for [http://corvisacloud.com] (CorvisaCloud, LLC's) Summit platform.
+SummitEditor is the official [http://www.sublimetext.com/3](Sublime Text 3) plugin for [http://corvisacloud.com] (CorvisaCloud, LLC)'s Summit platform.
 It provides you with useful snippets, syntax highlighting, and most importantly, access to the Summit Simulator.

 ##Installation